jason-speck/techblog/_posts/2015-10-02-creating-a-blog-on-github-pages.markdown

 Once you've written your first post, look at your test server in your browser again, and you'll see that a link to your post has been added to the index page.

-If everything looks good, you can now publish to github:
+If everything looks good, you can now publish to GitHub:

     git add .
     git commit -m "my first blog post"